oarepo/vue-query-synchronizer/README.md

    * string - a no-op converter
    * number - converts string value of the number in url into a javascript number
    * bool - if the parameter is present (with whatever value), returns true else false
+   * array - returns an array of string (for parameters with multiple values)

 A custom datatype can be implemented as follows: